Discernment Entry 06 of 25

 Because beliefs serve functions, people often defend them even when evidence weakens.
 Losing the belief would mean losing the benefit.
 The person may not be ready to face what the belief has been doing for them.

-This is why belief revision sometimes requires moral courage, not just new information.
+This is why belief revision sometimes requires moral courage, not only new information.
 The truth may require giving up a story that has been useful.

 Communities Form Belief